Kyledesma/ETL_Project/README.md

-into databases to analyze what potential relationships exist between a baseball player'

-was to complile baseball-related data into databases

-This is a project done to practice ETL (extract, transfomr, load).
-For this project we wanted to look at if the highest paid baseball players were worth there salary based on field production, measured by WAR.

 ## Summary

 Main question: In 2019, were the highest played players on-field production worth the salaries? side quesitons: did certain postiions have a higher chance of having a higher WAR?
 We have split the players into position players/pitchers.
 Fangraph's WAR stat has